Kim (1950 film): Earlier proposed versions

 MGM originally announced the film in 1938 as a vehicle for Freddie Bartholomew and Robert Taylor but World War II saw this put on hold.

 In 1942 it was reactivated to star Mickey Rooney, Conrad Veidt (as Red Lama) and Basil Rathbone, from a script by Leon Gordon and produced by Victor Saville.
 However this was postponed out of fear of offending Indians and also war-time allies the Russians, who were the villains.

 Development

 In 1948 the Indian government approved the film and the Cold War meant it was permissible to have Russian villains.
 In January 1949 the project was reactivated as a vehicle for MGM's child star Dean Stockwell.
 Errol Flynn was signed in September.

 Paul Lukas and Flynn went to India but all scenes involving Dean Stockwell were shot in Hollywood.
 Flynn left for India in November after attending a Royal screening of That Forsyte Woman in London.

+The song "D'Ye Ken John Peel" was chosen as the musical leitmotif for scenes depicting the Presidency armies as predecessors of the British Indian army.